-The Office of the Registrar notifies students of their academic standing in writing (via email and mail) at the end of the fall and spring semesters.
-Students whose academic standing is academic probation or academic dismissal may appeal the decision to the Faculty Senate Committee on Academic Standards.
-The academic standing appeal procedure is a formal request by a student seeking to appeal for an exception to the academic standing regulations as published in the college catalogue and on the following website: fitnyc.edu/registrar.
-A student may appeal their status for three consecutive regular semesters following the decision of probation or dismissal.
+The Office of the Registrar notifies students of their academic standing in writing via email at the end of the fall and spring semesters.
+Students whose academic standing is academic dismissal may appeal the decision to the Faculty Senate Committee on Academic Standards.
+The academic standing appeal procedure is a formal request by a student seeking to appeal for an exception to the academic standing regulations as published in the college catalog and on the following website: fitnyc.edu/registrar.

 Following are the criteria for academic probation or academic dismissal:

 - A student is placed on probation if the semester GPA (grade point average) is below 2.0.